threefoldtech/zos/docs/internals/flist/readme.md

 This module is responsible to "mount an flist" in the filesystem of the node.
 The mounted directory contains all the files required by containers or (in the future) VMs.

 The flist module interface is very simple.
 It does not expose any way to choose where to mount the flist or have any reference to containers or VM.
-The only functionality is to mount a given flist and received the location where it is mounted.
-It is up to the above layer to do something useful with this information
+The only functionality is to mount a given flist and receive the location where it is mounted.
+It is up to the above layer to do something useful with this information.

 The flist module itself doesn't contain the logic to understand the flist format or to run the fuse filesystem.
-It is just a wrapper that manged [0-fs](https://github.com/threefoldtech/0-fs) processes.
+It is just a wrapper that manages [0-fs](https://github.com/threefoldtech/0-fs) processes.

-Its only job is to download the flist, prepare the isolation of all the data and then starts 0-fs with the proper arguments
+Its only job is to download the flist, prepare the isolation of all the data and then start 0-fs with the proper arguments.

 ## Public interface [![GoDoc](https://godoc.org/github.com/threefoldtech/zos/pkg/flist?status.svg)](https://godoc.org/github.com/threefoldtech/zos/pkg/flist)